-14. Marketing tactics/elements (including paid advertising and use of the news media and strategic press releases to drive business to you; and social media, especially Alignable, Twitter, Facebook and LinkedIn if your target is businesspeople).
+14. Marketing tactics/elements including paid advertising and use of the news media and strategic press releases to drive business to you along with social media — Alignable, Twitter, Facebook (and LinkedIn if your target is businesspeople).

 15. List and court centers of influence – people and organizations that are capable of referring business to you.